 About Morris Hall:

 At Morris Hall, we have focused our legal practice on estate planning for over 40 years.
 Along with estate planning, our attorneys help clients and their families with matters of probate, trust administration, wills, power of attorneys, business planning, succession planning, legacy planning, charitable gifting and other important legal aspects.
 We also have divisions in financial, real estate and accounting to help you incorporate all of your planning together, insuring that everything works perfectly for your needs and situation.
 Our Arizona offices are located in Phoenix, Mesa, Scottsdale, Tucson, Prescott, Flagstaff and Arrowhead.
-Our New Mexico offices are located in Albuquerque, Las Cruces and Santa Fe.
 Contact us today at 888.804.5340 to schedule an appointment!